Black September: Jordanian army attacks

 On the evening of 15 September, Hussein called in his advisors for an emergency meeting at his Al-Hummar residence on the western outskirts of Amman.
-Amer Khammash, Habis Majali, Sharif Shaker, Wasfi Tal, and Zaid al-Rifai were among those who were present; for some time they had been urging Hussein to sort out the fedayeen.
+Amer Khammash, Habis Majali, Sharif Shaker, Wasfi Tal, and Zaid Rifai were among those who were present; for some time they had been urging Hussein to sort out the fedayeen.
 The army generals estimated that it would take two or three days for the army to push the fedayeen out of major cities.
 Hussein dismissed the civilian government the following day and appointed Muhammad Daoud, a Palestinian loyalist to head a military government, thereby declaring martial law.
 Other Palestinians in the military government included figures like Adnan Abu Oudeh, an officer in the mukhabarat.
 Abu Oudeh later asked Hussein what the most difficult decision was that he had to make, to which the king replied: "The decision to recapture my capital."

 On 17 September, the 60th Armoured Brigade entered the capital Amman from different directions and shelled the Wehdat and Hussein refugee camps where the fedayeen were based with tanks, artillery and mortars.
 The fedayeen put up a stiff resistance as they were well prepared, and the fighting lasted the next ten days without break.
-Simultaneously, the army surrounded and attacked other fedayeen-controlled cities including: Irbid, Jerash, Al-Salt and Zarqa.
+Simultaneously, the army surrounded and attacked other fedayeen-controlled cities including: Irbid, Jerash, As-Salt and Zarqa.
 The three days estimated by Hussein's generals could not be achieved, and the ensuing stalemate led Arab countries to step up pressure on Hussein to halt the fighting.